Local Area Attractions

 Royal Botanical Gardens

-The Royal Botanical Gardens, located 30 minutes from our campground in the city of Burlington (with grounds in the adjacent city of Hamilton) is a National Historic Site, UNESCO designated World Biosphere Reserve, and the largest botanical garden in Canada.
-It features 2,422 acres of nature sanctuary, and more than 1,100 species of plants grow within its boundaries, including the Bashful Bulrush, which is found nowhere else in Canada, and the Red Mulberry, our nation's most endangered tree.
+The Royal Botanical Gardens, located 30 minutes from our campground in the city of Burlington, is a National Historic Site and the largest botanical garden in Canada.
+It features 2,422 acres of nature sanctuary and more than 1,100 species of plants grow within its boundaries, including the Bashful Bulrush, which is found nowhere else in Canada, and the Red Mulberry, our nation's most endangered tree.
 Hike the RBG's 37 km of nature trails, visit the Arboretum, the RBG Herbarium and the Nature Interpretive Centre.
 Find out what's in bloom, have lunch at the Garden Cafe, and make sure to check listings for live music events, cooking demos and more!

 Canadian National Exhibition (CNE)